edonkeycoin/gsbitcoinutils/README.md

 Originally I tried using the API provided by blockchain.info, because I found a script example using their API.
 But I started getting errors indicating that the endpoint had been used too much, or something to that effect.
 So I switched to blockr.io and haven't had a problem.

-Lately though blockr.io has been very slow, causing big delays when updating my spreadsheets.
-Therefore I'm planning on testing blockchain.info again, but with an API key to get around the request limiter.
+But after a while blockr.io became very slow, causing big delays when updating my spreadsheets.
+Then they stopped updating their data.
+They closed up shop on September 4, 2017.

-To that end, I've requested an API key from blockchain.info.
-If they provide me with a key, I'll create an version of the script that demonstrates their API (you'll have to obtain your own API key to use this updated script).
+The result is that I need a new API.
+Blockchain.info refused my request for an API key, with no explaination.
+I guess I'll never be using their service.

-UPDATE: blockchain.info refused my request for an API key, with no explaination.
-I guess I'll never be using their service...
+Currently I've moved to blockcypher.com for address information, and a combination of blockexplorer.com and explorer.litecoin.net for obtaining the current difficulty.
+Hopefully this will last for a while.

 ## Installation